MikeClark512/MyPubgTelemetry/README.md

 ## Plans for the Future
 Eventually the program will allow incremental (e.g. daily) downloading and accumulation of telemetry data for a list of preset users (e.g. you and your friends).
-Fascinating statistics can be generated from the accumulated statistics.
+Fascinating statistics can be generated from the accumulated aggregate data.